 Whether it was an accident like dropping it in the sink or you didn’t think being on your phone in a sauna could cause any harm, realizing your device isn’t working can bring panic.
-Buying a new cell phone to replace your damaged one is potentially expensive, and you’d probably prefer to find another way to keep your device working.
+Buying a new cell phone to replace your damaged one can be expensive – and according to Allstate Protection Plans, the average cost for smartphone repairs and replacements now sits at $302 – so you’d probably like to find another way to get your device working.

-There’s good news — you can often salvage a phone with water damage.
-Learn how to determine your phone’s water damage repair cost and whether your phone has some more life in it or it’s time for a replacement.
+There’s good news – you can sometimes salvage a phone with water damage.
+Repair costs can vary depending on your device and where you go: iPhone water damage repairs usually run $70-$400, but Android repairs usually fall between $50-$250.
+Apple’s out-of-warranty repairs can cost $269-$699 depending on the model, though AppleCare+ drops that to a flat $99 for accidental damage.
+Third-party shops usually offer the same repairs for $60-$300 with faster turnaround.
+Learn how to evaluate your phone’s water damage repair cost and determine if your phone has some more life in it – or if it’s time for a replacement.

 What Affects the Cost of Water Damage?